-I am the founder and Director of Citizen-i Ltd, a platform for citizen-led research and innovation, based in Liverpool, UK.
+I am the founder and Director of Citizen-i Ltd, a citizen-led think tank working in Liverpool and Manchester, UK.

 I am a Senior Research Fellow with the Agirre Lehendakaria Center for Social and Political Studies, a Columbia University New York and the University of the Basque Country partnership which seeks to explore and share international and multidisciplinary approaches to sustainable human development, specifically building on the Basque Country ecosystem as a special case.

 In my former role as a Research Fellow and Associate of the RSA, I led and contributed to its portfolio of research and strategic development projects across the North of England, with a particular focus on heritage, place and citizenship.

 My most recent work for the RSA focussed on ‘Citizens and Inclusive Growth’.
 Delivered in partnership with the Joseph Rowntree Foundation (JRF), the final report (July, 2017) draws on a range of international case-studies and advocates for hyper-local and human-centred strategy and policy design, open and independent space, balance between ‘high tech’ and ‘high touch’ approaches, and a new understanding of ‘value’ as the basis for a more sustainable and inclusive growth model.
 It is available to download here: Citizens and Inclusive Growth

 From 2013-2016, I led the RSA’s ‘Heritage, Identity & Place’ programme co-sponsored by HLF.
 Our ‘Networked Heritage’ report (2016), which presents a new model for heritage driven by ‘heritage citizens’ can be found here: Networked Heritage